- Call for Abstracts

 could be chosen as a winner and you would be awarded prize money!
 You should only

-register your poster as non-competitive if you are not going to be present at the event or if you are registering more than 1 poster.
+register your poster as non-competitive if you are not going to be present at the event or if you are registering more than one poster.

 All post-secondary students in the Appalachian region are invited to enter the poster competition to present their research.
 Registration is free.